unmango/go/README.md

 # Go Source code for UnMango

-This is a monorepo containing various Go modules.
+This is a collection of random Go packages.

 ## iter